Coronavirus & property FAQs round up

 We do however know the effect it’s had on the economy so far and can provide our expert insight into what we feel may happen based on current trends, which we have done on our blog what effect will Coronavirus have on the property market.

-The house repayments companies where quick to react to the economic issues that where posed by Coronavirus, and very quickly started making changes to their normal process.
+The mortgage companies where quick to react to the economic issues that where posed by Coronavirus, and very quickly started making changes to their normal process.

-The Bank of England cut interest rates, twice, which lead to tracker rates dropping. house repayments companies started allowing people to apply for house repayments holidays if their income had been affected by lockdown.
-A lot of house repayments applications that where in the process of approval also got cancelled.
+The Bank of England cut interest rates, twice, which lead to tracker rates dropping. house repayments companies started allowing people to apply for mortgage holidays if their income had been affected by lockdown.
+A lot of mortgage applications that where in the process of approval also got cancelled.

-It was pretty evident, pretty quickly, that house repayments where going to change.
-We’ve taken a look into what this might mean for house repayments in the longer term from cautious lending to recouping the interest rate.
+It was pretty evident, pretty quickly, that mortgages where going to change.
+We’ve taken a look into what this might mean for mortgages in the longer term from cautious lending to recouping the interest rate.

 What effect is Coronavirus having on landlords?